 An implant-supported bridge will send regenerative signals to your jaw.
 In this way, it can stop jawbone recession and prevent additional tooth loss.

 Dental bridges can dramatically restore your oral health, dental function, and appearance.
-Once in place, you can enjoy your normal diet, usually without restriction.
+Once in place, you can enjoy your normal diet, most of the time without restriction.
 A bridge can also prevent other oral health issues.
 For example, when you have missing teeth, your other teeth can slowly shift into the gap in your smile.
 A bridge will fill in this gap to prevent dental misalignment.
 It can also redistribute the force of your bite evenly across your dental arches, eliminating excess pressure on your jaw joints and reducing your risk for Temporomandibular Joint (TMJ) Disorder.
 Moreover, an implant-supported bridge will send regenerative signals to your jaw.
 In this way, it can stop jawbone recession and prevent further tooth loss.

 We work hard to keep our bridges affordable, even when we use state-of-the-art materials.
 We also accept most major insurance plans, along with several forms of credit.
 If desired, our team can explain third-party Financing options, such as CareCredit® and LendingClub.
 Then we can help you to determine if one of these solutions works for you.